 Yes, Early Learning Indiana invites other organizations and individuals to contribute to the fund to help make a bigger impact and award more grants to more programs.
 If interested in contributing, please contact Emily Nelson at email@example.com.

-No. Organizations may only use funds for allowable expenses in the five support categories.
+No. Organizations may only use funds for allowable expenses in the six support categories.

 Interested and eligible providers should apply online.
 Click here to apply.

 Early Learning Indiana will process applications on a rolling-basis.
 Eligible providers who did not apply for or receive a grant in the first round should apply now.

 No. You may only count the children enrolled in your program, ages 0-5.
 Additionally, if you serve 5-year-olds who attend kindergarten and come to your program before or after school, they also do not count in your enrollment.

 Yes, Early Learning Indiana will host several upcoming opportunities to support providers.
 View the “Resources for Grantees” section above.
 Please send additional requests for technical assistance to email@example.com.

 Providers who did not apply for or receive a grant in the first round will be eligible to apply beginning Feb.
 15, 2021.

 The focus of this Fund is organizations that have already achieved or are close to achieving high-quality, assuming that if we can help these providers sustain their operations, they will be well-situated to serve families immediately and to help other organizations on the path to improvement.
 While not the purpose of this Fund, we will continue to invest in other efforts to help organizations pursue quality improvement.